d1ogogomes/ReactiveClicks/README.md

 ## About Svelte

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+Everything you need to build a Svelte project.

 ### Creating a project